M2MeT: The ICASSP 2022 Multi-Channel Multi-Party Meeting Transcription Challenge: TRACK SETTING AND EVALUATION

 \subsection{Speaker Diarization (Track 1):}

-Speaker diarization, also known as speaker segmentation clustering, addresses the “who speak at when” question by logging speaker-specific speech events on multi-speaker audio data.
-The constrained data set by the organizer includes AliMeeting, Aishell-4~\cite{fu2021aishell}, and CN-Celeb~\cite{fan2020cn}.
-The Train and Eval data of AliMeeting provides not only the audio of the far-field meeting scene recorded by the microphone array with multiple speakers talking, but also the near-field audio recorded by each participant's headset microphone.
+Speaker diarization, also known as speaker segmentation and clustering, addresses the “who spoke when” problem by logging speaker-specific speech events on multi-speaker audio data.
+The AliMeeting Train and Eval data sets provide not only the audio of the far-field meeting scene recorded by the microphone array with multiple speakers talking, but also the near-field audio recorded by each participant's headset microphone.
 The Test set, which includes 10 hours of meeting data, will be released shortly (according to the timeline) for challenge scoring and ranking.
 Meanwhile, the organizers will only provide the far-field audio in the Test set recorded by 8-channel microphone array and the corresponding sentence segmentation timestamp.
+The sentence segmentation timestamp is generated by merging overlapping segments into one speech segment until no overlapping segment exist.
 Note that the organizers will not provide the headset near-field audio and the transcriptions.
 Participants need to determine the speaker at each time point, and an RTTM file needs to be provided for each session.

 The accuracy of speaker diarization system in this track is measured by Diarization Error Rate (DER)~\cite{fiscus2006rich} where DER is calculated as: the summed time of three different errors of speaker confusion (SC), false alarm (FA) and missed detection (MD) divided by the total duration time, as shown in where $\mathcal T_{\text{SC}}$, $\mathcal T_{\text{FA}}$ and $\mathcal T_{\text{MD}}$ are the time duration of the three errors, and $\mathcal T_{\text{Total}}$ is the total time duration.